fatimahitawala/DevOps_Networking/README.md

 Here is my understanding of a OSI layer:

-7) Application Layer: I created a CI/CD pipeline to deploy my Python application to a production server.
+Application Layer 7th: I created a CI/CD pipeline to deploy my Python application to a production server.
 The pipeline is triggered via GitLab’s UI or API over HTTPS.

-6) Presentation Layer: GitLab encrypts webhook payloads using TLS when communicating with external services (e.g., monitoring tools or deployment APIs), protecting sensitive data like commit messages and project metadata.
+Presentation Layer 6th: GitLab encrypts webhook payloads using TLS when communicating with external services (e.g., monitoring tools or deployment APIs), protecting sensitive data like commit messages and project metadata.

-5) Session Layer: The pipeline establishes an SSH session to the GitLab Runner or target VM, maintaining connection state and handling token expiration or timeouts.
+Session Layer 5th: The pipeline establishes an SSH session to the GitLab Runner or target VM, maintaining connection state and handling token expiration or timeouts.

-4) Transport Layer: Reliable data transfer occurs over TCP (e.g., ports 22 for SSH or 443 for HTTPS), ensuring artifact uploads and job logs are transmitted correctly.
+Transport Layer 4th: Reliable data transfer occurs over TCP (e.g., ports 22 for SSH or 443 for HTTPS), ensuring artifact uploads and job logs are transmitted correctly.

-3) Network Layer: The GitLab Runner routes traffic to the target VM using IP addressing and subnet configurations.
+Network Layer 3rd: The GitLab Runner routes traffic to the target VM using IP addressing and subnet configurations.

-2) Data Link Layer: The runner checks MAC address reachability; VLAN misconfigurations may disrupt connectivity in self-hosted environments.
+Data Link Layer 2nd: The runner checks MAC address reachability; VLAN misconfigurations may disrupt connectivity in self-hosted environments.

-1) Physical Layer: The deployment reaches the VM via its NIC, completing the pipeline and delivering the Python application to the server.
+Physical Layer 1st: The deployment reaches the VM via its NIC, completing the pipeline and delivering the Python application to the server.